-a.
-Describe the school's mission, vision, and values, as well as its school model.

-McAuliffe International School develops inquiring, knowledgeable and caring young people through the collaborative efforts of students, teachers, parents and community.
+- a.
+Describe the school's mission, vision, and values, as well as its school model. - McAuliffe International School develops inquiring, knowledgeable and caring young people through the collaborative efforts of students, teachers, parents and community.
 McAuliffe International School is a rigorous, high-performing middle school that prepares students for success in high school, college and life.
 McAuliffe offers a comprehensive liberal-arts program with rigorous academic courses and a robust offering of electives.
 McAuliffe strives to be a leader in equitable educational opportunities with a focus on our Black and Brown Excellence.
 We see and hear our students as leaders in our community, school and amongst their peers.
 We celebrate culture and diversity within our school and within our curriculum.
-As leaders, we will NOT fail them and will continue to allow our students to challenge us to be better in making sure we are providing spaces for Black and Brown excellence in our community.

-b.
-Innovation Zone mission, vision, and values.
+As leaders, we will NOT fail them and will continue to allow our students to challenge us to be better in making sure we are providing spaces for Black and Brown excellence in our community. - b.
+How will innovation status (including the specific flexibilities identified in the plan) support the school with implementing its school model and achieving its mission, vision, and values?